sfarr-epcc/fractal/README.md

 # Fractal code for training purposes.

-Makes an image of the Mandelbrot set or the Julia set  and demostrates parallel load balancing in a task farm.
+Makes an image of the Mandelbrot set or the Julia set  and demonstrates parallel load balancing in a task farm.

-to compile use the provided makefile
+To compile use the provided makefile

 	make

+Note that this code contains some Linux specific C header files so will only compile on Linux.

-The program must be run using mpi, e.g.
+The program must be run using mpi with at least 2 processes, e.g.

 	mpirun -np 2 fractal